-- buyout and land acquisition in Beach-fx reaches 111 to 116 (Vilano Beach) - Dunes and vegetation in Beach-fx reaches 92-101 (South Ponte Vedra) and 104-116 (Vilano Beach) - Beach nourishment in Beach-fx reaches 92-101 (South Ponte Vedra) and 104-116 (Vilano Beach)
+- Acquisition of land and structures in Beach-fx reaches 111 to 116 (Vilano Beach) - Dunes and vegetation in Beach-fx reaches 92-101 (South Ponte Vedra) and 104-116 (Vilano Beach) - Beach nourishment in Beach-fx reaches 92-101 (South Ponte Vedra) and 104-116 (Vilano Beach)

-For Beach-fx modeling and evaluation of alternatives, the buyout and land acquisition alternative already had an adequate cost estimate.
+For Beach-fx modeling and evaluation of alternatives, the acquisition of land and structures alternative already had an adequate cost estimate.
 The two other alternatives were developed further for specific application in the designated reaches and more detailed cost estimates were prepared.
 Descriptions of the alternatives are as follows:

-Buyout and Land Acquisition: This alternative would allow the shoreline to erode in the study area with a loss of land.
-Parcels, both developed and undeveloped, vulnerable to storm damage would be bought and structures would be demolished.
+Acquisition of Land and Structures: This alternative would allow the shoreline to erode in the study area with a loss of land.
+Parcels, both developed and undeveloped, vulnerable to storm damage would be bought, and structures would be demolished.
 Parcels would be managed by the non-federal sponsor, remaining undeveloped into the future and reducing future storm damages.

 Dunes and Vegetation: This alternative would include placement of beach compatible material in a dune feature adjacent to the existing bluff.
-The top elevation of the dune would be such to tie into the bluff.
+The top elevation of the dune would tie into the bluff.
+Initial engineering modeling indicated that the existing dune elevations, when combined with berm and/or dune extension, provide sufficient protection.
+Therefore, no additional elevation is included in further alternative analysis.
 The front slope of the dune would be a function of the material grain size and construction equipment.
-Vegetation would be planted after initial placement of the dune material where needed.
+Vegetation would be planted, after placement of the dune material, where needed.
 Preliminary engineering design work concluded that the most feasible plan for dunes and vegetation would have the following characteristics:

-- Extension from the existing seaward face of the dune or existing armor (revetment/seawall). - Construction such that the dune and beach profile out to the depth of closure will extend approximately 10 to 20 feet seaward from its existing location and the dune elevation will as closely as possible match the elevation of the existing dune elevation. - Construction such that a berm feature will extend seaward from its existing location above the water line to account for the volume of material needed to fill the submerged portion of the beach profile extension. - Periodic re-construction of the dune and beach profile extension. - Construction using a hydraulic dredge to transport material from a sand source.
+- Extension from the existing seaward face of the dune or existing armor (revetment/seawall). - Construction such that the dune, and beach profile out to the depth of closure, will extend approximately 10 to 20 feet seaward from its existing location and the dune elevation will as closely as possible match the elevation of the existing dune elevation. - Construction such that a berm feature will extend seaward from its existing location above the water line to account for the volume of material needed to fill the submerged portion of the beach profile extension. - Periodic reconstruction of the dune and beach profile extension. - Construction using a dredge to transport material from a sand source.